McLaren-College/employeeRegistrationWithMaterialUI/README.md

   [video link](https://drive.google.com/drive/folders/1K18g7h5lH8O4-DoVaFtPEddlcJD_bXD0?usp=sharing)

-- You have to use Firebase as the backend.
+- You have to use local storage to persist the data.